Foods Not Safe for Cats & Dogs

 The fruit is safe, the leaves and roots are not.

-Citrus oil extracts
+Citrus fruits and oil extracts

 Dairy products